 As an example, I’ll tell you a little bit about myself.
 I was enrolled in the Interpreter Training Program.
 One of the program requirements from the very beginning was to take a drama class.
 Doing so really helped many of the interpreters become more expressive, to show more facial expressions.
 Yes, it really paid off.
 Am I forcing you to pay for a drama class?
 Not at all.
 But it was a tool that helped lots of us as we learned ASL.

 What else can you do?
 Take out your phone or tablet, look at your keyboard, or even Google them if you want to, and find these special little “emojis.” 😆😊😴😞😖😘😑 Yes, all the different emojis showing different feelings can be used as practice.
 Try to imitate them.
 You’ll probably get a kick out of doing that!
 Look at yourself in the mirror and watch yourself sign.
 Make sure that your facial expressions look natural, but very visible and obvious.

 Think of a serious situation.
 What comes to my mind is back when the COVID-19 pandemic hit, and everyone was quarantined.
 As you watch the news talking about social distancing, wearing masks, washing hands, etc. what kind of facial expressions do you picture on the person who is giving us all this critical information?
 A serious, concerned look?
 Or a smiling, care-free look?
 Obviously they are concerned, because they are receiving life-saving information.
 Similar situations to that may be, for example, at a funeral or at a hospital.

-They are also your exclamations, periods, and question marks.
+They show how you feel.
+And they are also your exclamations, periods, and question marks.
 If you feel uncomfortable, don’t worry too much.
 Remember that they are supposed to be natural, and related to whatever you’re speaking about.
 So, keep it simple and don’t overthink them.
 And trust me, you don’t look funny!
 Your facial expressions tie everything together, and give real meaning to everything you say.